ArtPoon/slides/markdown/mimm4750g-l6.md

 * The Jukes-Cantor model enables us to estimate the divergence time of two populations (species or infections) more accurately.
 * Two distantly related species might otherwise look about the same as more closely related species.
+* (The expected p-distance asymptotes to a maximum value, where a small change in p-distance can imply an enormous change in evolutionary time.)

 ---

 # Improvements to Jukes-Cantor

-* Kimura's two-parameter distance (1980, K2P) has different rates for transitions and transverions.
+* [Kimura](https://en.wikipedia.org/wiki/Motoo_Kimura)'s two-parameter distance (1980, K2P) has different rates for transitions and transverions.
-* Tajima-Nei's (1984) distance allows unequal nucleotide frequencies.
+* [Tajima](https://www.genetics.org/content/204/2/389)-[Nei](https://en.wikipedia.org/wiki/Masatoshi_Nei)'s (1984) distance allows unequal nucleotide frequencies.
-* Tamura 3-parameter distance (1992) extends K2P to allow for GC-content bias.
+* [Tamura](http://www.biol.se.tmu.ac.jp/member/tamura/en/) 3-parameter distance (1992) extends K2P to allow for GC-content bias.
 * Tamura-Nei (1993, TN93) has two rates for transitions and a transverion rate, and unequal nucleotide frequencies.

 ---